theyosh/TerrariumPI/docs/_hardware/tapo_p100_relay.md

 ### Authentication

+In order to make the Tapo hardware able to communicate with TerrariumPI, you need to enable **Third-Party Compatibility** feature.
+Else you will get authentication errors when trying to use the relays.

+The setting in the Tapo app is under Me -> Third-Party Services -> Third-Party Compatibility.

 This device needs your used email and password at TP Link in order to communicate.
 This password will **not** be encrypted in the database.
 So make sure this password is not used for other logins.